 I then wrote a GitHub scraper to gather some information about the activities of the members of these organizations.
 I should note directly that GitHub is just an inaccurate proxy to describe this community.
 To illustrate this with a very specific example, I talked with Mark Longair who is a senior developer at mySociety.
 He has worked on many projects over the years and is an active member of the Poplus community – but this is poorly reflected in my data because he is not making much use of GitHub’s social features such as following other users or starring repositories.
 Therefore, these findings should be met with skepticism.
 Nevertheless, I think a few interesting tendencies surfaced.

-The follower network
+The follower network Link to heading